stakemix/SolanaValidatorGuide/README.md

 ```

 ### Optional : Scripts and Aliases to ease the management of your validator
-I am a lazy systems guy so I use a lot of aliases to ease management.
+I am a lazy systems admin so I use a lot of aliases to ease management.
 Here are a few you can add to your .bashrc_aliases or .profile to make them work
 ```
 alias soldisable='sudo systemctl disable --now solana' # disable solana autostart alias solenable='sudo systemctl enable --now solana' # enable solana autostart